unknown-abhi/Web-development-Mini-Project/README.md

 # Web-development-Mini-Project
-Home Web-page, Login Web-page, Signup Web-page Download the all files and paste it in that folder and named it as "Project".
+Home Web-page, Login Web-page, Signup Web-page.
+Download the all files and create a folder with name "Project" and paste all the files inside that folder.
 Use XAMPP software for Database.